Michael Wittmann: Awards

+Personal life

+Wittmann married Hildegard Burmeister on March 1, 1944 — the two had first met in 1942.
+They were married in the chapel of the Lüneburg town hall by a civil magistrate, in a wedding attend by numbers of SS men (some gave speeches) and Hitler Youth members; the latter forming a choir as well.
+One of his tank crew, Bobby Woll was his best man and the ceremony was heavily reported on by local media.
+As a wedding gift, Hitler gave the couple 50 bottles of various kinds of wine.

 In popular culture

-Wittmann is often featured in books on the battles in Normandy.
+Wittmann has often been featured in books on the battles in Normandy.
 Several websites are dedicated to him, along with books by authors such as Patrick Agte and Franz Kurowski.
-The former is an author and publisher affiliated with the pro-Waffen-SS revisionist history group HIAG, while the latter is a prolific author who lauded decorated Waffen-SS men.
+Agte is an author and publisher affiliated with the pro-Waffen-SS revisionist history group HIAG, while Kurowski was a prolific author who lauded decorated Waffen-SS men.

 Cult status

 Wittmann became a cult figure after the war thanks to his accomplishments as a "panzer ace" (a highly decorated tank commander) in the portrayal of the Waffen-SS in popular culture.
 Historian Stephen Hart said that "the Wittmann legend [has] become well-established" and "continues to stimulate huge public interest".
-Military historian Steven Zaloga refers to Wittmann as "the hero of all Nazi fanboys".
-He discusses the popular perception of a tank-versus-tank engagement as an "armoured joust"—two opponents facing each other—with the "more valiant or better-armed the eventual victor".
-Zaloga contends that the perception is nothing but "romantic nonsense".
-According to him, most successful tank commanders were "bushwackers", having a battlefield advantage rather than a technical one: a tank crew that could engage its opponent before the latter spotted it often came out on top.
+Military historian Steven Zaloga referred to Wittmann as "the hero of all Nazi fanboys".
+He discussed the popular perception of a tank-versus-tank engagement as an "armoured joust"—two opponents facing each other—with the "more valiant or better-armed the eventual victor".
+Zaloga contended that the perception is nothing but "romantic nonsense".
+According to him, most successful tank commanders were "bushwhackers", having a battlefield advantage rather than a technical one: a tank crew that could engage its opponent before the latter spotted it often came out on top.

-Wittmann is featured by Kurowski in his 1992 book Panzer Aces, an ahistorical and hagiographic account of the combat careers of highly decorated German tank commanders.
-Smelser and Davies describe Kurowski's version of the war on the Eastern Front as "well-nigh chivalrous", with German troops "showing concerns for the Russian wounded, despite the many atrocities" of the Soviets against the Germans.
-In one of Kurowski's accounts, Wittmann takes out eighteen tanks in a single engagement, for which Sepp Dietrich, the commanding officer, presents him with an Iron Cross and inquires whether Wittmann has a request.
-Without hesitation, Wittmann asks for assistance for a wounded Russian soldier he has spotted.
+Wittmann was featured by Kurowski in his 1992 book Panzer Aces, an ahistorical and hagiographic account of the combat careers of highly decorated Nazi tank commanders.
+Smelser and Davies described Kurowski's version of the war on the Eastern Front as "well-nigh chivalrous", with German troops "showing concerns for the Russian wounded, despite the many atrocities" of the Soviets against the Germans.

+In one of Kurowski's accounts, Wittmann took out eighteen tanks in a single engagement, for which Sepp Dietrich, the commanding officer, presented him with an Iron Cross and inquired whether Wittmann had a request.

+Without hesitation, Wittmann asked for assistance for a wounded Russian soldier he has spotted.
 Many similar acts of "humanity" are present in the book, amounting to a distorted image of the German fighting men.